bkirsh99/genomeLabel/README.md

 What is genomeLabel?
 ======
-**genomeLabel** is a command line tool for the fully automatic generation of genomic label data that can be summarized into statistically relevant information and visualized in a genome browser.
+**genomeLabel** is a command line tool for the fully automated generation of genomic label data that can be summarized into statistically relevant information and visualized in a genome browser.
 The labels annotate the genome both structurally and functionally, providing insight into the potentially regulatory role of certain regions.

 The genomeLabel tool is implemented in **perl** and automatically executes commands provided by bedtools and UCSC to annotate the Genome Reference Consortium Human Build 38 **(hg38)** assembly.
 For that, the **liftOver** UCSC utility must be downloaded to convert Segway's hg19 data.